cljspad/depstrap/README.md

 # depstrap

-depstrap is a repository (think [Clojars](https://clojars.org/)) for ClojureScript libraries that can be used in self-hosted environments.
+depstrap is a repository of open-source ClojureScript libraries that have been packaged for use in self-hosted environments.

 You can use depstrap with the [cljs.js](http://cljs.github.io/api/cljs.js/) bootstrapped compiler and [shadow-cljs](http://shadow-cljs.org/).

-Visit https://depstrap.cljspad.dev to browse all available libraries.
+Visit https://deps.cljspad.dev to browse all available libraries.

 ## Usage